 Head of the Contracting Office (HCO).
-The PSD Deputy Director is the HCO for the contracting field offices at DITCO-Europe (PS5), DITCO-PSA (DCCO), DITCO-NCR (PS6), and DITCO-Pacific (PS7).
+The PSD Deputy Director is the HCO for DITCO-NCR (PS6).
+The Technical Director is the HCO for the contracting field offices at DITCO-PSA (DCCO), DITCO-Europe (PS5), and DITCO-Pacific (PS7).
 The Chief of the DITCO-Scott Field Site is the HCO for the DITCO-Scott Telecommunications Contracting Division (PS82), DITCO-Scott Information Technology Contracting Division (PS83), DITCO-Scott Emerging Technology, Special Interest Contracts and Pricing (PS84), and DITCO-Scott Cloud Contracting Division (PS85).
 The HCO has direct managerial responsibility for the assigned CoCOs.
 The HCO will typically approve actions that exceed the CoCO’s authority and will review specified contractual actions to ensure statutory, regulatory, and procedural compliance.

 Note: For specific actions see DARS PGI 5802.101